drteeth/attend-elixir-talk/slides.md

 ???

 Commanded will start up a GenServer for *This* attendance check.
-It will be keyed on team_id
+It will be keyed on game_id

 ---
 ### Request attendendance with a Process Manager